Biden rips Trump over school reopening struggles: 'He's offering nothing but failure and delusions'

 And pointing to President Trump’s trip to Kenosha a day earlier, Biden once again argued that Trump’s inciting the violence, charging that “this president keeps throwing gasoline on the fire every place he goes.”

-Biden’s speech – and his fielding question from reporters for the first time in over a month - came after he and his wife Jill Biden, a longtime educator, attended a meeting in their hometown of Wilmington with education and health experts.

 Biden also emphasized that “police officers are good, decent, honorable, women and men.
-Pointing to the violence amid the national demonstrations over police brutality against minorities, he stressed that “protesting is a right and free speech is a right, but to engage in violence, burning, looting, and the rest, in the name of protesting is wrong.”
+Pointing to the violence amid the national demonstrations over police brutality against minorities, he stressed once again that “protesting is a right and free speech is a right, but to engage in violence, burning, looting, and the rest, in the name of protesting is wrong.”

+Biden’s speech – and his fielding question from reporters for the first time in over a month -- came after he and his wife Jill Biden, a longtime educator, attended a meeting in their hometown of Wilmington with education and health experts.

+The former vice president spoke as many parents and students throughout the country struggle with the resumption of virtual learning amid the pandemic - with others copoing with sudden school closures in recent days after suffering coronavirus outbreaks following reopening in-person classroom instruction.